jgmdev/puente/README.md

 });
 ```

-Also, when calling javascript functions you may want to give it a javascript
+Also, when calling JavaScript functions you may want to give it a JavaScript
 object instead of a string, which you can achieve by using the **js:** prefix.

 ```php